-As a cellist, I've been lucky enough to be a part of masterclasses with some very incredible cellists, including Yo-Yo Ma, Darrett Adkins, Paul Katz, David Geber, Julia Lichten and Norman Fischer.
+As a cellist, I've been lucky enough to be a part of masterclasses with some very incredible cellists, including Yo-Yo Ma, Antonio Meneses, Darrett Adkins, Paul Katz, David Geber, Julia Lichten and Norman Fischer.
 I've been principal cellist of the Eastman Philharmonia and Eastman School Symphony Orchestra, and was very lucky to have been a cello fellow at the Tanglewood Music Center in 2019, where I also served as one of the principal cellists.
-I've studied cello privately for over 10 years with teachers including Ching-Jung Lee, Efe Baltacigil, and am currently studying with David Ying at the Eastman School of Music.
+I've studied cello privately for over 10 years with teachers including Ching-Jung Lee, Efe Baltacigil, and David Ying at the Eastman School of Music.
 I am very lucky to have my cello on loan to me from the Carlsen Cello Foundation- a 1909 Ludwig Heinel cello.

-For beginner students who are children, I usually start them on the Suzuki method.
+For beginner students who are children, I usually start them with the Suzuki repertoire.
 Once the student has reached a certain level of technical development, I will start them on solo repertoire outside of the Suzuki method.
 For adults, I focus much more on what the student is interested in, and try to pick out repertoire that suits their needs to make lessons engaging and fun.
 That being said, I'm a big stickler for fundamentals, and have all of my students practice scales and arpeggios.
 For children as well, I am always open to music the student is interested in, but I try to stick as close as I can to the fundamentals in the beginning.

 I have a very serious focus on the fundamentals, but nothing makes me more happy than to see a student use those fundamentals to express something deep within him or herself.
 I do as much as I can to get the student as interested as possible in the music they are playing, and help them find their own meaning in the music.
 That being said, I make sure to have each of my students progress at their own pace.
 Setting realistic goals each lesson, tailored to the student, allows lessons to be productive and have direction.